-The goal of this session was to positively contribute to the representation of plus size bodies in art photography, helping to build on the currently smaller pool of aspirational images that are readily available online.
-A quick comparative Google image search reveals a lower, less positive, representation of plus bodies.
+The goal of this shoot was to contribute to the positive representation of plus size bodies in art photography.
+Helping to build on the currently smaller pool of aspirational images that are readily available online.
+Sadly, a quick comparative Google image search reveals a lower, less positive, representation of plus bodies in art nude photography.

-Also, to have a seriously fun, crazy, creative and collaborative time doing it!
+The other goal was to have a seriously fun, crazy, creative and collaborative time creating art!

 Jessie and I were both really happy with the breadth and diversity of photographs we created in this session.
 We hope that it will help contribute positively to the library of artistic photography of plus size bodies out there – please share.